hipe/tmx/fields/doc/issues/012-normal-normalization.md

 interesting background and B) there is still significant non-overlap, for which we should cross reference as appropriate.

-although this document is higer-level than [#002] generally, we feel that it may be useful to "come in" to the problem-space from the higher level of this document (normal normalization) so that we can have an understanding of why we want modeling of associations at all.
+although this document is higher-level than [#002] generally, we feel that it may be useful to "come in" to the problem-space from the higher level of this document (normal normalization) so that we can have an understanding of why we want modeling of associations at all.

+anytime you find something confusing here, or something "seems missing", always look in [#002] because these two complement each other throughout most of their content.